Current Research Studies

 About ADAC Research, PA

-ADAC Research, PA is an independent outpatient research facility located in Greenville, South Carolina.
-ADAC Research, PA has conducted phase II, III, and IV clinical trials since 1986.
-We have completed over ninety studies in a variety of therapeutic areas for approximately twenty different pharmaceutical companies and clinical research organizations.
+Allergic Disease and Asthma Center (ADAC) Research, PA is an independent outpatient research facility located in Greenville, South Carolina.
+ADAC Research, PA has conducted phase II, III, and IV clinical trials since 1986 in a variety of therapeutic areas.
+We have completed over ninety studies for approximately twenty different pharmaceutical companies and clinical research organizations.

 Illustration